Blog

 What happens if both parents try to claim the same dependent child on their taxes?

 If both parents attempt to list the same dependent child on their separate tax returns, it will trigger an audit by the IRS.
-They may require documentation from both parties – such as school records or medical bills – in order to determine which parent is eligible for claiming that particular exemption childcare credit
+They may require documentation from both parties, such as school records or medical bills, in order to determine which parent is eligible to claim that particular exemption for childcare credit.